lfost42/grafana-notes/k8s/cka/itkiddie.md

          name: web-tls
 ```

-Apply it
+Apply it.
 `k apply -f gw.yaml`

-Verify it is there
+Verify it is there.
 `k get gateway -n web-app`

-Step 3: create the HTTPRoute
+Step 3: create the HTTPRoute.
 `vim http.yaml`

 Use the docs for reference

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1